 For one of the sheets I need to reference, for example, I only care about the projects assigned to me.
 I created a filter to show only those projects where I am listed as the owner, so instead of 157 rows, I see a quarter of them.
 There are far more uses for filters; don’t be shy about trying them.

 Bonus tip: Sorting and filtering are two different features, so be sure to learn the differences.

 5. Don’t forget about YouTube videos!

-Even some of our most proficient customers (PayPal) find our YouTube tutorial videos helpful.
+Even some of our most proficient customers (Uber) find our YouTube tutorial videos helpful.
 And don’t forget about one of our best resources, the Smartsheet Learning Center.
 I have these sites bookmarked because I visit them almost daily to find the answers I need.